ckeditor/ckeditor4-docs/docs/guide/dev/integration/file_browse_upload/ckfinder_integration/README.md

 ## CKFinder 3

-[CKFinder 3](https://cksource.com/ckfinder/demo) for PHP was released in June 2015.
-ASP.NET and Java versions are now under development.
-The ASP and ColdFusion distributions of CKFinder will not be upgraded to version 3, however, they will still receive patches (including security fixes) until 2019.
+[CKFinder 3](https://cksource.com/ckfinder/demo) is available for PHP and ASP.NET.

 The integration with CKFinder 3 can be conducted in two ways: